dtcristo/tap-racer/README.md

   * Install Node.js dependencies with `npm install`
   * Start Phoenix endpoint with `mix phoenix.server`

-Visit [`localhost:4000/console`](http://localhost:4000/console) on your desktop to view the game console.
+Visit [localhost:4000/console](http://localhost:4000/console) on your desktop to view the game console.

 ![Console](https://raw.github.com/dtcristo/tap-racer/master/images/console.png)

-Visit [`hostname:4000`](http://hostname:4000/) on one or more mobile devices (Replace `hostname` with your LAN IP address or hostname).
-Here you choose a name.
+Visit [hostname:4000](http://hostname:4000/) on one or more mobile devices.
+Replace `hostname` with your LAN IP address or hostname.
+From here you choose a name and join the game.
 Your mobile device is your controller.
 When the game starts, tap the big button as fast as you can.
+Be the first to the end.

 ![Play](https://raw.github.com/dtcristo/tap-racer/master/images/play.png)